Routine home maintenance

 - Regularly inspect your walls and roof to ensure there is no water coming into the property.
 It’s important to keep your home dry, as water can be very damaging for property.

 - Keep on top of regular painting and decorating tasks so they don’t become bigger tasks in the future.

 - Ensure your heating system is checked annually.

 - Ensure any chimneys are swept at least once a year.

 How much will it cost?

-In a survey conducted by Halifax in 2013, it showed the average cost of annual home repairs is over £700 per year – although this will depend on what you check each year and who you use.
-As a guide, an annual boiler check will cost around £100 and a detailed inspection of the inside and outside of your building undertaken by a building surveyor will be in the region of £500 - £1300, depending on the value of the property.
+The average cost of annual home repairs will depend on what you check each year and who you use.
+As a guide, an annual boiler service will cost around £70 - £90 and a detailed inspection of the inside and outside of your building undertaken by a building surveyor will be in the region of £600 - £1500, depending on the value of the property.